 For additional information, contact the Office for Civil Rights at (800) 368-1019 or OCRMail@hhs.gov.
 If you believe that your or another person's civil rights, conscience rights, or health information privacy rights have been violated, visit the OCR complaint portal to file a complaint online at: https://www.hhs.gov/ocr/complaints/index.html.

 To obtain this information in an alternate format, contact the HHS Office for Civil Rights at (800) 368-1019, TDD toll-free: (800) 537-7697, or by emailing OCRMail@hhs.gov.
 Language assistance services for OCR matters are available and provided free of charge.

 DISCLAIMER: The contents of this document do not have the force and effect of law and are not meant to bind the public in any way.
 This document is intended only to provide clarity to the

 public regarding existing requirements under the law or the Departments' policies.

-- 4. Roosa Tikkanen et al., Issue Brief: Maternal Mortality and Maternity Care in the United States Compared to 10 Other Developed Countries, Commonwealth Fund (Nov.
+- back to note 3 4.
+Roosa Tikkanen et al., Issue Brief: Maternal Mortality and Maternity Care in the United States Compared to 10 Other Developed Countries, Commonwealth Fund (Nov.
 18, 2020), https://www.commonwealthfund.org/publications/issue-briefs/2020/nov/maternal-mortality-maternity-care-us-compared-10-countries.

-- 13. An ectopic pregnancy is a pregnancy that occurs when fertilized egg grows outside of the uterus.
+- back to note 12 13.
+An ectopic pregnancy is a pregnancy that occurs when fertilized egg grows outside of the uterus.
 FAQs: Ectopic Pregnancy, Am.
 Coll. of Obstetricians and Gynecologists (last updated Feb.
 2018), https://www.acog.org/womens-health/faqs/ectopic-pregnancy.